District of Columbia National Guard: George Floyd protests

-During the May/June 2020 protests that took place in Washington, D.C., concerning the killing of an African-American man, George Floyd, while in Minnesota Police custody, the DCNG served as the hub for 3,000 National Guard members.
-The DCNG managed over 3,000 Soldiers and Airmen from different states, including the 1,200 from the DCNG, in an effort to support the District of Columbia Metropolitan Police Department (MPD), other civil authorities and first responders.
+During the May/June 2020 protests that took place in Washington, D.C., concerning the murder of George Floyd while in Minnesota Police custody, the DCNG served as the hub for 3,000 National Guard members.
+The DCNG managed over 3,000 soldiers and airmen from different states, including the 1,200 from the DCNG, in an effort to support the District of Columbia Metropolitan Police Department (MPD), other civil authorities and first responders.

+During the June 2020 activation, contemporaneous estimates placed the District’s Guard deployment at about US$2.65 million per day at a peak force of roughly 5,000 personnel (about US$530 per service member per day), with actual day rates varying by mission scope, lodging, and logistics.

 After activation of National Guard units across the U.S. around the end of May 2020, Guardsmen from the Mississippi and the Indiana Army National Guard's, arrive at the DCNG on June 1, along with several other National Guard units.

 2021 storming of the Capitol

 D.C.
-National Guard was activated on 6 January 2021 to assist federal law enforcement agencies after rioters supporting Donald Trump breached the Capitol Building during the joint session to certify the results of the 2020 United States presidential election.
+National Guard was activated among other units during the 6 January 2021 insurrection to assist federal law enforcement agencies after rioters supporting Donald Trump breached the Capitol Building during the joint session to certify the results of the 2020 United States presidential election.

+2025 Trump intervention

 Unique law

 Normally, U.S. federal law specifically charges the U.S. National Guard with dual federal and state missions.
 As a federal district, the District of Columbia has a mayor but no governor, and federal law makes the president the commander-in-chief.

 Supervision and control of D.C.
 National Guard was delegated by the president to the defense secretary pursuant to Executive Order 10030, 26 January 1949 with authority to designate National Military Establishment officials to administer affairs of the D.C.
 National Guard.
 The Army secretary was directed to act in all matters pertaining to the ground component, and the Air Force secretary was directed to act in all matters pertaining to the air component.

 The D.C.
 National Guard is the only U.S. military force empowered to carry out federal functions in a state or, in this case, a district.
 Those functions range from limited actions during non-emergency situations to full scale law enforcement of martial law when local law enforcement officials can no longer maintain civil control.
-The National Guard may be called into federal service in response to a call by the president or Congress.
+The National Guard may be called into federal service in response to a call by the president.